Podchaser Logo

 17:16

-perfect I love my dad but he was not
+perfect.
+I love my dad, but he was not

 17:25

-your earthly father by performance end up
+of your earthly father by performance,

 17:27